MT. EVERLIST

 NEXT STEPS

-The current product is a social media page focused on travel that involves list organization and easy sharing.
+The current product is a social media page focused on travel that involves organizing lists and easy sharing.
 There are two main routes that can expand from this:

-While the second option seems like a curveball to the initial idea, companies often shift product usage based on research and feedback.
+While the second option seems like a curveball, companies often shift product usage based on research, iterations, and feedback.
 Popular examples include Slack (originally developers for a computer game called Glitch) and Play-doh (first sold as a cleaner that could remove coal residue from wallpaper in the 1930s).

 As we roll out the MVP for the this product, we can evaluate the product and see how to best improve and pivot the next steps.